HL7/cqf-recommendations/input/pagecontent/documentation-approach-09-methods-of-implementation.md

 The knowledge architecture presented here uses the PlanDefinition in various ways to represent recommendations, strategies, and pathways.
 Recommendations are represented with a PlanDefinition playing the role of an _event-condition-action_ rule, while strategies and pathways are represented with a PlanDefinition playing the role of a _workflow-definition_ or _clinical-protocol_.
 In all these cases, the following execution semantics are used to ensure consistent and meaningful interpretation of knowledge artifacts.

-1. PlanDefinitions are hierarchies of _actions_, with each action have any number of children (including zero)
+1. PlanDefinitions are hierarchies of _actions_, where each action may have any number of children (including zero)
 2. PlanDefinition actions can be related to other actions in the same PlanDefinition using the _relatedAction_ element
 3. Although the action element may appear multiple times, there is no assumption of sequence of execution implied by the order of appearance of action elements in a PlanDefinition, consistent with FHIR methodology that order of elements cannot be meaningful unless stated as such in the base resource
 4. This means that if required, sequencing must be established by chaining related actions
-5. The only way an action can be initiated is by _trigger_, or by being _invoked_, either through a parent or related action
+5. The only way an action can be initiated is by _trigger_, or by being _invoked_ either through a parent or related action
 6. In particular, the _timing_ element of actions cannot be used as part of execution semantics (with the exception of pathways and schedules, that are allowed to use timings to establish schedules of expected activities)
 7. Related actions can only use the `before-start` relationship, with or without an `offset` to allow for delays
 8. Related actions can be cyclic, either directly, or indirectly.
 (NOTE: This means in particular that execution environments must take care to guard against runaway and infinite loops)